Best time to go to the gym

 Neuroscience explains how writing helps us achieve our goals in two ways: external storage and encoding.
 External storage means there’s a physical piece of paper or book that you can reference to remind you.
 Encoding is the biological process of storing things in our long term memory.
 Writing improves the encoding process and gives you a much better changes of remembering to do the thing..Maybe Ask a friend to join you for accountability to get up!

 Eating is optional

 If your plan is to gain muscle and strength then it may be helpful to give your brain and body a bit of fuel before a morning workout.
 If you want to lose weight there’s less need to fuel up assuming you can tolerate working out on an empty stomach.
-If your unsure of when you should eat or when you need to take the ever so important protein, let us help you choose if it should be before or after your workout.
+If your unsure of when you should eat or drink your protein shake read this, Protein Shake Before Or After Workout.